How we're responding

-Hundreds of Rohingya children are reported to be unaccompanied, leaving them at risk of human trafficking, sexual abuse, child labour and child marriage.
-Thousands are camping in exposed conditions with no access to clean water or toilets.
-Young children in particular are at risk from water borne and contagious diseases.
+Hundreds of children arrived at Cox’s Bazar unaccompanied, putting them at risk of human trafficking, sexual abuse, child labour and child marriage.
+The lack of access to clean water and toilets also left young children in particular at risk from waterborne and contagious diseases.

 Plan International has worked in Bangladesh for 23 years.
-Right now, our teams are on the ground launching a full-scale humanitarian response – focusing on keeping children safe and protected, and providing access to water, sanitation and hygiene.
+When the crisis began, our teams were on the ground to support the humanitarian response, focusing on keeping children safe and protected, and providing access to water, sanitation and hygiene.

 - identify and document unaccompanied, separated and orphaned children

 - provide psychosocial support to girls, boys and their families through child-friendly spaces, community support groups and psychological first aid

 - distribute emergency supplies including hygiene kits, jerry cans and buckets to provide safe drinking water

 - provide 1,500 emergency community toilets and 350 clean bathing spaces, reducing health risks related to poor sanitation.